What is the claims process?

-We’re keen to make you feel as comfortable as possible and let you submit a claim with the minimum amount of stress, which is why we offer a tele-claims service.
+We want to make you feel as comfortable as possible and help you to submit a claim with the minimum amount of stress, which is why we offer a tele-claims service.

-With this service, a claims assessor collects information from you over the phone, rather than using a claims form.
+A claims assessor will collect information from you over the phone, rather than using a claims form.
 Our claims assessors are experienced at working with claimants over the phone.
 They all have a deep understanding of medical conditions, and how they relate to our insurance definitions.

 How it works

 Our assessor will contact you to arrange a convenient time to call back.
-They’ll also tell you what information you need to have to hand.
+They’ll also tell you what information you'll need to have to hand.

-During the call, the assessor will gather all the information that would normally be submitted on a claim form.
+During the call, the assessor will gather all the information you'd normally submit on a claim form.
 This generally takes around 25 minutes for a critical illness or terminal illness claim and 45 minutes for all other benefits.

 If you feel, at any time, unable to continue the call because you're tired or distressed, the assessor can call you back another time.

-Once the call is complete, you will receive a copy of your answers for checking and to make any amendments where necessary.
+Once the call is complete, you'll receive a copy of your answers to check and make amendments, where necessary.
 In the meantime, we’ll request medical information from your GP/Consultant.

-- expectations being managed at the start of the claims process;
+- manage your expectations at the start of the claims process;

-- a quicker decision from the time you notify us of a claim to a decision being made, and
+- make a faster decision from when you notify us of a claim, to a decision being made, and